hriday29/SQL_project_data/README.md

 4. How can aspiring analysts position themselves for maximum ROI?

-5. What are the most optimal skills
+5. What are the most optimal skills?

 # Tools I Used